suryadwivedi001/online_groceries_node/README.md

-# Ultimate Online railway Shop App Node.js Express Js REST Api With MySQL & Socket.io - Shop Smart, Save Time
+# Ultimate Online groceries Shop App Node.js Express Js REST Api With MySQL & Socket.io - Shop Smart, Save Time

 # codeforany @codeforany

 - [Youtube Channel: @codeforany](https://www.youtube.com/channel/UCdQTp9wRK5vAOlEQZf9PHSg)
 - [Youtube Channel Subscribe: @codeforany](https://www.youtube.com/channel/UCdQTp9wRK5vAOlEQZf9PHSg?sub_confirmation=1)

-Welcome to this comprehensive tutorial where we'll build an efficient and user-friendly Online railway Shop App called "Shop Smart, Save Time."
+Welcome to this comprehensive tutorial where we'll build an efficient and user-friendly Online groceries Shop App called "Shop Smart, Save Time."
 In this tutorial, we'll cover everything you need to know about developing the backend of the app using Node.js, Express.js, MySQL, and Socket.io.
 With this powerful combination, we'll create a robust REST API to handle user interactions and real-time updates, making the shopping experience seamless and engaging.

 ⚙️ Technologies used: Node.js, Express.js, MySQL, Socket.io

-🚀 Key Features of the Online railway Shop App:
+🚀 Key Features of the Online groceries Shop App:

 User Registration & Authentication: Create an account and securely log in.
 Browse Grocery Products: Explore a wide range of grocery items with detailed information.